Her car was stolen with her cat inside. Here’s how she got her 19-pound calico back.

 “Immediately, when I connected with Willow, I knew for sure she was alive,” Mello said.
 “She said she was terrified.
 I saw her in someone’s house.”

 Mello said she told the cat to get outside, just get outside the house.
-Willow, who has obtained some of her girth through a special diet of fresh fish and deliberate inactivity, kept complaining about the dry food her captors were feeding her, Mellow said. “’Just get outside, Willow’, I kept telling her.
-‘Make yourself seen outside and Jen will find you’,”
+Willow, who has obtained some of her girth through a special diet of fresh fish and deliberate inactivity, kept complaining about the dry food her captors were feeding her, Mellow said. “ 'Just get outside, Willow’, I kept telling her.
+‘Make yourself seen outside and Jen will find you.’ ”

 Carl, in the meantime, was fielding an army of helpers who saw her story.
 Cat ladies, rescuers, volunteers who trap and neuter feral cats came offering help.
 On Jan.
 14, a week after Willow was stolen, Carl assembled a group and they set up a trap in the neighborhood where the carrier was found, baiting it with Willow’s favorite, sardines and salmon.